0xh3xa/algorithms/README.md

 ### Connected components

-* Def.vertices v and w are connected if there is a path between them
+* Def. vertices v and w are connected if there is a path between them
-* Goal.preprocess graph to answer queries of the form is v connected to w? in constant time
+* Goal. preprocess graph to answer queries of the form is v connected to w? in constant time
 * Operations: `connected(int v, int w), count(), id(int v)`
 * Union-find? not quite
 * Depth-first search.
 Yes